josephwecker/udon-c/docs/DECIDED.md

 question- other kinds of scalars...]
 ':|' attributes (grim attributes) are like nodes except the node-name is in the
      attributes of its parent

+If you need a freeform text value - for example, unbalanced parenths, you need to use a grim attribute and put the text, indented appropriately, on the next line.

 ## GRIM ATTRIBUTES
 * Act just like nodes except what would be the "node-name" isn't a child of the